 Variable life insurance offers permanent coverage that combines a guaranteed death benefit with a cash value component that is invested in mutual funds.
 This investment element means that the cash value of the policy may grow or decrease based on the market.4

-Also known as burial insurance, final expense insurance can help cover end-of-life expenses like a funeral service, medical bills, and burial expenses that may be left to your family after your passing.5 This payout may be smaller than the payout other permanent life policies offer.
+Also known as burial insurance, final expense insurance can help cover end-of-life expenses like a funeral service, medical bills, and burial expenses that may be left to your family after your passing.5 This payout may not be comparable to what other permanent life policies offer.

 Don’t wait until it’s too late.
 Help cover yourself and your family with coverage from Aflac.